 How to Get the Most Out of This Card

 Because this card has no outstanding financing offers, this isn’t a good card to use if you carry a balance.
-Like most rewards cards, it has an above-average maximum APR, and any interest charges you incur will outweigh your rewards earnings.
+Like many rewards cards, it has an above-20% maximum APR, and any interest charges you incur will outweigh your rewards earnings.

 AARP Card from Chase’s Other Features